« View All Posts

 All you wanted was a warmer home and now you’re looking at drywall that has seen better days.

-Your insulation contractor was injecting foam insulation into your existing exterior walls when you noticed them starting to bow and crack.
+Your insulation contractor was injecting foam insulation into your existing exterior walls when you noticed the walls beginning to bow and crack.

-Since the worst can happen and not all insulation contractors offer a lifetime warranty, we thought we would explain our process of how to repair drywall if it becomes bowed or cracked during the injection foam insulation installation process.
+Since the worst can happen, we thought we would explain our process for repairing drywall if it becomes bowed or cracked during the installation of foam insulation.

 Drywall Wall Repair If Bowing or Cracks Occur

-Before we discuss how to fix it, let’s take just a moment to talk about how we got here.
+Before we discuss how to fix it, let’s take just a moment to talk about how we got here.bowed drywall

 A rough patch of mud is then put over those new screw holes and is sanded.